sguir/ppgcourse/exercise_BP.md

 This model allows to evaluate to which extent the population covariables are (linearly) associated to each marker/SNP.
 The estimation of the beta regression coefficients for each SNP and covariable is performed using the importance sampling approach.

-* Remember that this model is recommended when the number of populations is small (e.g.,  8) and/or when populations are highly differentiated.
+* Remember that this model is **recommended when the number of populations is small (e.g.,  8**) and/or **when populations are highly differentiated**.
-* The importance sampling algorithm relies on approximations to estimate the regression coefficients (do not sample them from the posterior distribution and hence, the model should be run 3-5 times with different seeds to check consistency across runs).
+* The importance sampling algorithm relies on approximations to estimate the regression coefficients (do not sample them from the posterior distribution and hence, **the model should be run 3-5 times with different seeds** to check consistency across runs).
-* The median of the parameter of insterest (e.g., beta) among runs can be taken as the estimate (beta) of the parameter.
+* The **median of the parameter of insterest** (e.g., beta) among runs can be taken as the estimate (beta) of the parameter.
 * Bayes factor importance sampling (BFis) and the approximated Bayesian P-value (eBPis) are used to evaluate if a particular SNP is associated with a particular covariable and as the XtX statistic in the CORE model, they should be calibrated.
 * Note that unlike the other models (AUX, AUX-LD, STDmcmc), this model calculates the covariance matrix (omega) and the correlation parameter (beta) at the same time.